 Different types of glass have different strengths.
 For instance, tempered glass is so strong that it will only suffer thermal breakage due to fire.
 Because of this, it is often used in many architectural applications.
 This includes storefront windows and doors.
 Heat-strengthened (also known as “thermally toughened”) glass is also exceptionally resistant to thermal stress.
 It amazingly has a temperature difference threshold of almost 500 degrees Fahrenheit!
 Temperature difference thresholds for other glass types include:

 - Annealed and float glass—about 105 °F

 - Wired, polished or cast glass—about 77 °F

 In general, thermal breakage is not a concern with tempered and heat-strengthened window glass.
 However, it does need to be considered in relation to other window glass types.

 Window Film and Thermal Stress

 Window film experts like ClimatePro are very familiar with thermal stress.
 We conduct a detailed film-to-glass compatibility evaluation.
-This happens prior to beginning any window film installation.
-This evaluation considers many factors including, glass type, glass color, pane size, and glass thickness.
+This happens before beginning any window film installation.
+This evaluation considers many factors, including glass type, color, pane size, and thickness.
 We also consider external shading, window coverings, frame type, altitude, and solar energy intensity.
 The film-to-glass compatibility evaluation also needs to review other important window film properties.
-This includes factors such as solar energy transmission, reflection, and absorption.
-Absorption is especially important, as it is key in determining the risk of thermal stress breakage.
-Lastly, the evaluation has to account for how solar-optical window film properties.
-These vary depending upon the specific film and distinct glass properties on which it will be applied.

 ClimatePro: Your Window Film Specialist